mulle-concurrent/mulle-aba/README.md

 *Always available*

 You can check if the current thread is registered with this function.
-Returns 0, if not registerd.
+Returns 0, if not registered.